 The SeaFit Programme is a joint initiative from the Fishermen’s Mission and Seafarers Hospital Society, working in partnership to deliver sustainable improvement in the health and wellbeing of fishermen and their families around the UK.
-Funded by Seafarers UK, the Seafit programme started in July 2018 and will run until the end of 2020.
+Scroll to the bottom of the page to read the Seafit evaluation report for year 1.

 - Healthy Lifestyle Advisors in the community

-- Access to mental health and wellbeing support to complement Big White Wall
+- Access to specialised mental health and wellbeing support

-- Development of a network of physiotherapists trained to meet the specific needs of fishermen, initially in Cornwall and Devon
+- A network of Physiotherapists trained to meet the specific needs of fishermen

 The first Seafit health check took place in Peterhead from 2nd -4th October 2018 and was an outstanding success.
 The event brought together a wide range of health and wellbeing experts to provide advice, support, and treatment at or near a harbourside.
 Over the course of three days, we saw many local fishermen and their families undertaking 59 health checks and 21 dental checks.